 The journal Papers in Palaeontologyfocuses on descriptive research, including the descriptions of new taxa and of floras and faunas from specific localities or regions, systematic revisions, biostratigraphical and biogeographical documentation.

 The Palaeontological Assocaition regually holds meetings and events aimed at both the scientific community and the general public.

-For undergraduate and postgraduate students the Progressive Palaeontology (ProgPal) meeting is held annually and run by students for students with the support of the Palaeontological Association.
+For postgraduate students the Progressive Palaeontology (ProgPal) meeting is held annually and run by students for students with the support of the Palaeontological Association.

 The following Meeting Reports are available online, with many having appeared previously in the Palaeontological Association Newsletter.

 Information on future meetings (excluding the Annual Meeting and Progressive Palaeontology) related to palaeontology.